 If you had undisclosed foreign accounts at any point since the year 2006, you should consider your voluntary disclosure options as soon as possible.
 While the DOJ Program for Swiss Banks makes the maintenance of secret Swiss Bank Accounts extremely dangerous at this point, the implementation of FATCA since July 1, 2014, carries a far more potent chance that you undisclosed foreign accounts will be discovered even if they are outside of Switzerland.

-This is why you should contact the voluntary disclosure professionals at Sherayzen Law Office.
-Our international tax professionals will thoroughly analyze your case, evaluate your current voluntary disclosure options, and proceed to implement your voluntary disclosure plan (including preparation of all legal documents and tax forms).
+If you need help, contact Mr. Sherayzen, a voluntary disclosure professional and international tax attorney at Sherayzen Law Office.
+Our team will thoroughly analyze your case, evaluate your current voluntary disclosure options, and proceed to implement your voluntary disclosure plan (including preparation of all legal documents and tax forms).